AI-generated

 Precedents Cited

 • Cebu Royal Plant v.
-Deputy Minister of Labor — Cited regarding the requirement of certification by a competent public authority.
+Deputy Minister of Labor, G.R.
+No. L-58639 (1987) — Cited regarding the mandatory certification requirement.

 Provisions